Private Pilot's Licence

-Plus a flying Skills Test and a oral test of your knowledge of the aircraft that you fly.
+Once complete you take a flying Skills Test and a oral test of your knowledge of the aircraft that you fly.

 No age limits apply to fly, however 14 is the lower limit for instructional flying.
 A minimum age of 16 years applies to solo flying and 17 years to holding a licence.

 Good visibility is important, especially in the early stages.
 Low cloud and strong winds can sometimes restrict operations.
-You are advised to 'phone us before setting out for the airfield to check the conditions.
+You are advised to phone us before setting out for the airfield to check the conditions.